 23. Do you hate anyone now that you didn’t hate this time last year?

-No. I can't think of ANYONE I hate.
+Same responses as the last three years: No. I can't think of ANYONE I hate.

 24. What was the best book you read?